 Before you move forward with any domain name, check if there are any trademarks registered to the name and if it is available on social media sites.
 One of the pre-requisites of building a successful brand is to ensure you have the same name across platforms.
 This builds familiarity and makes it easier for your users to associate with you and find you in the future.

 Checking for trademarks is to ensure you stay away from any legal troubles.
 Building a startup is no easy feat and to fight legal battles is a colossal waste of time that can be avoided if careful.

 5. Think of a domain name for the future

 Your domain name is a long-term commitment.
 It is one of the biggest elements that define your business and brand for years.
 So, when deciding on the domain name, think long-term.
 For example, if your business helps companies set up their IT infrastructure, you could choose a domain name like ITStructure.tech.

 But if you think there is a chance you might want to expand your tech business, you can go with something like ITSupport.tech.
 You don’t have to pin down your business name to a niche if you feel you might want to expand that niche in the future.

 So keep a long-term vision when picking your tech domain name.

 The domain name of your tech business will stay with you forever.
 Something that demands this kind of long-term commitment involves serious analysis and thorough research.
 The more meaningful your name, the more it will resonate with your target group and put your tech startup on the road to success.

-Starting a tech brand?
-Get .tech here!
+Starting a tech business?
+Get .tech domain name now!